ibmdb/node-ibm_db/INSTALL.md

 This node-ibm_db release has been tested with Node 0.10.36, 0.12.7, 4.2.1, 4.2.2, 4.2.6 LTS versions
-and 5.0.0, 5.3.0, 5.10.1 Stable versions on 64-bit/32-bit IBM Linux, IBm AIX, MacOS, Linux on z, Linux on Power PC and Windows.
+and 5.0.0, 5.3.0, 5.10.1 Stable versions on 64-bit/32-bit IBM Linux, IBm AIX, MacOS, Linux on z, Linux on Power System and Windows.

 ### Prerequisites